Comparison Summary: Matcha vs. Kratom

 The only overlap is their effects on energy.
 Both herbs act to energize both the mind and body.
 Kratom is going to be stronger but brings a higher risk of side effects as a result.
 Matcha isn’t as strong but tends to be a bit gentler on the body.

-Kratom makes for a good medicine if you’re struggling with chronic pain or hoping to manage anxiety.
+Kratom is a good medicine if you’re struggling with chronic pain or hoping to manage anxiety.
 It contains compounds that interact with the opioid receptors, which are the primary receptors involved in muting the pain sensation.

 Matcha doesn’t contain any direct painkilling compounds and is not effective for managing pain.

-Matcha is full of powerful antioxidant compounds that protect the cells from UV and free-radical damage.
+Matcha contains potent antioxidant compounds that protect the cells from UV and free-radical damage.
 It’s heralded as one of the best longevity-enhancing supplements on Earth.

 Kratom also contains antioxidants, but they aren’t quite as powerful as matcha’s catechins.